 Note that you only see your team members in this list.
 Your team is defined in the user management of the catalog (in the profile section).
 So if you are missing someone to delegate tasks to, add them there.
 Also note that a task will offer different people to send it to, depending on the team the current task belongs to.

-Tasks with Recipes
+Tasks with Checklists

 Context: Parent and Child Tasks

 Often you may want to create sub-tasks from a large task.
-This can happen in various ways - either because you explicitly create a child task, or because you detach a recipe into an own task.
+This can happen in various ways - either because you explicitly create a child task, or because you detach a checklist into an own task.
 These child tasks can also be delegated to other people.